 Faculty Mentor: Aldwin Anterola, Ph.D., Plant Biology

-Another milestone has been reached regarding PhytoImages, the photographic database maintained by Dan Nickrent in the Department of Plant Biology.
+Another milestone has been reached regarding PhytoImages, the photographic database maintained by Dan Nickrent in the Plant Biology program.
 Image number 100,000 was uploaded to the server which was a photo of Nepenthes barcelonae (see above), an insectivorous pitcher plant from the Philippines.
 This plant is named for Dr. Julie Barcelona, a scientist in New Zealand who has studied the Philippine flora her entire career.
 PhytoImages is the repository for 45,000 photos from the Philippines, all of which are linked to Co’s Digital Flora of the Philippines, a continuously updated digital checklist of Philippine vascular plants.
 The rate of increase in photos uploaded to PhytoImages can be appreciated by noting that image number 20,000 was uploaded October 2010.
 PhytoImages will also be the repository of all the photos for the soon to be released Illinois Plants website.

 Congratulations to our recent Plant Biology Graduates: Dr. Amelia Merced and Dr. Adam Chupp who graduated with their Ph.D.s on Saturday, May 16, 2015.
 Pictured with the graduates are: Scholar Excellence Award Recipient, Distinguished Scholar, Grand Marshall of the 2015 Commencement Exercises and Major Advisor for Dr. Merced, Dr. Karen Renzaglia; Plant Biology Department Chair, Dr. Stephen Ebbs; Major Advisor for Dr. Chupp, Dr. Loretta Battaglia; and Plant Biology Director of Graduate Studies, Dr. David Gibson.